voxpupuli/voxpupuli.github.io/_includes/sync.md

 ## Monthly Vox/Perforce Sync

 We have a monthly sync meeting where we discuss the state of the project and what we want to do in the future.
 You can find the [meeting board](https://github.com/orgs/voxpupuli/projects/10/) here.
-The [zoom link](https://perforce.zoom.us/j/92119937381?pwd=IK00nUw1GrmR9KNjtkbMSbQAzpboPu.1) is always the same, so you can join us every month.
+The [zoom link](https://perforce.zoom.us/j/98887923135?pwd=m3AI7IngqwJCHq6LiJep2bJgCOvobh.1&jst=1) has changed a few time, we try to keep the website up-to-date when this happen.
 We meet every second Tuesday of the month at 16:30 [CET](https://www.timeanddate.com/time/zones/cet)/[CEST](https://www.timeanddate.com/time/zones/cest).
 You can [import this event in your calendar](/contributing/voxpupuli-monthly-sync.ics).

 <p id="nextmeeting"></p>